 When you do this, you can proceed to the next step, which can take you many hours, but if you do it right, your story will potentially be deep and interesting.
 This step is called “research of the topic.”
 Here we mean the topic as the general content of something.
 For example, based on the above-mentioned idea of survival in the insect world, the main thing that we need to investigate is insects, entertainment shows, and survival under difficult conditions (for example, in the jungle).

 Explore the chosen topic thoroughly – read books, study directories, surf the internet, watch movies, collect photos and videos, and gather the maximum information you need.
-At this step, it is important to write down all the ideas that come to your mind.
+At this step, it is important to write down all the movie script ideas that come to your mind.
 It may happen that the idea that you wrote down “just in case” later leads you to a genius plot twist.
 So, study the chosen topic, and write down and save everything that you somehow may need in the subsequent work.

 This step can be considered completed when you have full confidence that you are oriented in the chosen topic and know firmly, from what material you will create your work.
 And only now, after carefully following the previous actions, we come to the most interesting part: THE DEVELOPMENT OF THE STORY.